PolMine/biglda/README.md

 different numbers of cores and compare computing time with topic modelling with `topicmodels::LDA()`.
 The corpus used is `AssociatedPress` as represented by a `DocumentTermMatrix` included in the `topicmodel` package.
-Here, we just run 100 iterations for a `k` of 100 topics.
+Here, we just run 100 iterations for a limited set of `k` topics.
 In “real life”, you would have more iterations (typically 1000-2000), but this setup is sufficiently informative on performance.

 So we start with the general settings.